Reikooters/antec-flux-pro-display/README.md

 mclk:         456 MHz
 ```

-Take note of the device name (the part before `-pci` in each heading) as well as the sensor label (next to the temperature).
+Take note of the device name (the part before `-pci` in each heading) as well as the sensor label (to the left of the temperature).

 For my computer, my CPU device name is `k10temp` and sensor name is `Tctl`.
 For my GPU, the device name is `amdgpu` and sensor name is `edge`.